molefrog/wouter/README.md

 [![Build Status](https://travis-ci.org/molefrog/wouter.svg?branch=master)](https://travis-ci.org/molefrog/wouter)

 A tiny routing solution for modern React apps that relies on Hooks.
-Perfect for small and hackathon projects.
+A router you wanted so bad in your pet project.

+  - A top-level `Router` component is **fully optional**!
   - Mimics `react-router`'s best practices, although the library is not a drop-in replacement.
-  - A top-level `Router` component is **fully optional**!
-  - Out of the box only supports History API, customization is possible via a `Router` component.
   - Small, **2KB** gzipped (vs 17KB `react-router`) with plans to get it down to 1KB.
 This is currently work in progress, [help is appreciated](https://github.com/molefrog/wouter/issues/1).
+  - Out of the box only supports History API, customization is possible via a `Router` component.

 ## How to get started?
 Check out this demo app below in order to get started: